SV Wörgl

 Sportverein Wörgl is an Austrian association football club from Wörgl.
-The team currently competes in the Austrian Regional League Tirol, the third tier of Austrian football.
+The team currently competes in the Regionalliga Tirol, one of the third tiers of Austrian football.

 History

 Founded in 1952, they played in the Tiroler League until 1992 when they clinched promotion to the third tier Austrian Regionalliga.
 In 1998 they were promoted to the 2.
 Liga after beating VSE Sankt Pölten on penalties.
 However, they were demoted to the 4th tier Landesliga in 2005 after losing their licence.